-FINANCIAL AID S ΓATUS AND WAIVER
+FINANCIA L AID STATUS AND WAIVER

-(Pell Grants, Stafford Loans) tow pool of Health Sciences to credit my Title IV payment(s) ard my school charges incurred in addition to my narges can include, but are not limited to: books,
+(Pell Grants, Stafford L Allen School of Health Sciences to credit my Title IV payment(s) oans) toward my school charges incurred in addition to my school charges can include, but are not limited to: books, ols, etc.

-I understand that I have the right statement. to refuse to authorize any of the items on this
+I understand that I have statement. the right to refuse to authorize any of the items on this

-Student ·
+Student

 Signature Date

-AUTHORIZATION TO REDUC CE TITLE IV LOAN DEBT
+AUTHORIZATION TO O REDUCE TITLE IV LOAN DEBT

-regardless of the source, at the en of my enrollment to my Title IV eturn of any credit balance remaining on my account, and of an award year, end of a loan period, or at the end student loans in order to reduce my overall student authorization is voluntary and may be rescinded at any
+regardless of the source of my enrollment to my orize the return of any credit balance remaining on my account, at the end of an award year, end of a loan period, or at the end of Title IV student loans in order to reduce my overall student that this authorization is voluntary and may be rescinded at any

-If rescinded, I must inform the so credit balance existing at that time chool in writing and will then receive a refund of any the within 14 days.
+150 orm the school in writing and will then receive a refund of any at that time within 14 days.

 Student

 Signature Date